Orc Attack

-Orc Attack is a fixed shooter video game written by Dean Lock for the Atari 8-bit family and published in 1983 by Thorn EMI.
+Orc Attack is a fixed shooter video game written by Dean Lock for Atari 8-bit computers and published in 1983 by Thorn EMI.
 The game was re-released, along with Commodore 64 and ZX Spectrum ports, when Thorn rebranded as Creative Sparks, and later at budget price by Sparklers and Top Ten.
 In Orc Attack, the player protects a castle wall by dropping boulders on ladder climbing orcs.
 Though the visuals are low resolution, Orc Attack has a high level of violence.

 Gameplay

-The player moves back and forth along the top of a castle wall, defending it from an orc horde by dropping rocks and pouring boiling oil.
-Attackers use ladders to scale the wall.
-Should one of them climb all the way to the ramparts, the player can kill it with a sword, but this diverts attention from the climbing orcs.
-An evil sorcerer also sends evil spirits against players.
+The player moves back and forth along the top of a castle wall, defending it from orcs below which shoot arrows at the player and others which use ladders to scale the wall.
+The player can kill orcs and destroy ladders by picking up rocks from the left and right sides of the ramparts, then dropping them.
+Should an orc climb all the way to the top, the player can pick up a sword instead of a rock and kill it.

+After a while, the rocks are replaced with boiling oil.
+Dropping oil starts a fire at the bottom of the screen which engulfs the orcs and ladders, ending the round.
+The number of orcs killed during the round is counted up.

+As the game progresses, Ninja Orcs appear which can climb without a ladders.
+A sorcerer sends evil spirits against players.

 Reception

-Atari 8-bit magazine ANALOG Computing called Orc Attack "easily the most violent and gratuitously satisfying shoot-'em-up on the market today (although "drop-'em-down" might be a more accurate label)."
+Atari 8-bit magazine ANALOG Computing called Orc Attack "easily the most violent and gratuitously satisfying shoot-'em-up on the market today (although 'drop-'em-down' might be a more accurate label)."
 Arcade Express concluded, "Orc Attack combines fast-paced action with lots of strategy to produce a strong overall program"—8/10.

 ZX Spectrum magazine CRASH gave Orc Attack a 91% rating.